ramaroberto/neat-python/docs/glossary.rst

     If using the :py:mod:`distributed` module, you will need at least one secondary :term:`compute node`, as well as a :term:`primary node`.
 The secondary nodes evaluate genomes, distributed to them by the primary node.

+  CPPN
+    A Compositional Pattern-Producing Network.
+This is a neural network that, when fed inputs varying over a domain (such as the x and y axes of a potential image), produces outputs that, when mapped to the domain, give rise to patterns (such as shapes on such an image).
+    One characteristic of CPPNs is the use of a wider variety of :term:`activation and/or aggregation functions <activation function>`; for examples of the former, see :ref:`activation-functions-label`.
+The picture2d examples use CPPNs, as does :term:`HyperNEAT`.

+  HyperNEAT
+    A NEAT variant in which NEAT is used to evolve a :term:`CPPN`, which is fed the potential coordinates (in a multidimensional space - usually at least 4) of connections and nodes, and its output(s) are used to determine the characteristics and/or presence of the corresponding connections and nodes.
+The :term:`fitness` of the CPPN is not determined directly, but by the fitness of the network it creates.
+Work on enabling
+    HyperNEAT in neat-python is ongoing.

+  multiparameter
+    Multiparameter :term:`activation and aggregation functions <activation function>` are ones in which, as well as the normal inputs, additional ones determined as :term:`attributes` to be evolved.
+The :py:mod:`multiparameter` module handles creating and fetching them, while existing ones can. be seen in the :py:mod:`activation` and :py:mod:`aggregation` modules (and further regarding the former in :ref:`activation-functions-label`).

+  fitness
+    The fitness of :term:`genomes <genome>` is what determines the fitness of :term:`species`, which in turn determines the species' next-:term:`generation` sizes (and potential removal due to :term:`stagnation`).
+The fitness function is determined by the user of the library; a genome that better accomplishes the desired goal(s) should have a higher fitness than one that does not.
+For further information, see :ref:`neat-overview-label`.

+  stagnation
+    In NEAT, no matter what the :term:`fitness` of a :term:`species`, it will always have at least a (:ref:`configured <min-species-size-label>` - usually 2) minimum number of genomes.
+Poorly performing species (as opposed to genomes) are removed if they fail to improve in a (:ref:`configured <max-stagnation-label>`) number of generations; other configuration variables can be found in the config file's
+    :ref:`stagnation-config-label`, and the default implementation in the :py:mod:`stagnation` module.

 :ref:`Table of Contents <toc-label>`